bsmg/beat-saber-community-wiki/mapping.md

 # Other Tools
 ## Lightmap
-A tool to automatically generate lighting events for a custom song by Freeek!
+A tool to automatically generate lighting events for a custom song by Freeek and Recrudesce!
 Get it here: https://github.com/recrudesce/lightmap/releases Explanation video and examples: https://youtu.be/MVatdcy7TPA